ugwuonas/Capstone_part2/README.md

 - `util.py`: Provides utility functions for establishing connections to S3 and Redshift.
 It also configures logging to capture relevant information and errors during the execution of the pipeline.
 - `main.py`: Defines an Apache Airflow DAG (Directed Acyclic Graph) that orchestrates the execution of the data pipeline.
 It schedules the pipeline to run daily and sets up the dependencies between tasks.
 - `README.md`: This file, provides an overview of the repository and its contents.
+- `pipeline_architecture.png`: A pipeline architecture diagram illustrating the flow of data and the components involved in the pipeline.

 ## Prerequisites
 Before using the data pipeline, ensure you have the following prerequisites: